Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Creating the Volumetric object

-The Volumetric () object defines a 3-dimensional grid of points using various coordinate definitions, with respect to various reference coordinate systems from the Vector Geometry tool.
+A Volumetric object defines a three-dimensional grid of points using various coordinate definitions, with respect to various reference coordinate systems from the Vector Geometry tool.
 It also defines the conditions and calculations that depend on locations in 3D space and evaluates these conditions and calculations across grid points.

 1. Insert a Volumetric () object using the Insert Default () method.